romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/map-ultramafics.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_hp-ht-units**.
-Simplified map of the HP-HT units of the Cabo Ortegal Complex showing the location of the ultramafic rocks and corresponding excursion stops.
+Simplified map of the HP-HT units of the Cabo Ortegal Complex showing the location of the main ultramafic massifs of *Limo*, *Herbeira* and *Uzal* and other outcrops.
+Corresponding excursion stops are also shown.

 The ultramafic rocks are primarily composed of harzburgites which dominate in the *Limo* and *Uzal* massifs.
 In contrast, the *Herbeira* massif preserves a mucher great lithological diversity, including harzburgites, pyroxenites, dunites and chromitites.